-The results indicate that the prenatal-stress model used is able to induce a decrease in offspring learning and memory capabilities.
+The results indicate that prenatal stress model used is able to induce a decrease in the offspring learning and memory capabilities.
 These alterations correlate with an increase in the expression and activity of the enzyme NOS in different parts of the brain of stressed rats.

-Therefore, we conclude that the changes in NOS profiles and activities might constitute primary events during the development of the nervous system that may manifest as significant changes in animal behavior in adulthood.
+Therefore, we are able to conclude that the changes in NOS profiles and activities might constitute primary events during the development of the nervous system that may manifest in adulthood as significant changes in the animal behavior.